Journey Engine API Reference

 #![allow(unused)] fn main() { use engine::math::move_towards; //?
 Smooth deceleration velocity_x = move_towards(velocity_x, 0.0, GROUND_DECEL * dt); //?
 Smooth acceleration toward target speed velocity_x = move_towards(velocity_x, target_speed, ACCELERATION * dt); }

-Noise and Scene
+Atmosphere and Scene

-Procedural background rendering.
+Procedural sky and fog rendering.

-Module: engine::noise
+Module: engine::atmosphere

 SceneParams

 #![allow(unused)] fn main() { pub struct SceneParams { pub background_color: [f32; 3], //?
-RGB (0.0–1.0) pub seed: u32, pub fog_enabled: bool, pub fog_density: f32, pub fog_opacity: f32, pub fog_color: [f32; 3], pub fog_anim_speed: f32, pub time: f32, } }
+Fallback RGB (0.0–1.0) pub sky: SkyParams, pub seed: u32, pub fog_enabled: bool, pub fog_density: f32, pub fog_opacity: f32, pub fog_color: [f32; 3], pub fog_anim_speed: f32, pub time: f32, } }

-Noise Functions
+Atmosphere Functions

-#![allow(unused)] fn main() { pub fn hex_to_rgb(hex: &str) -> (u8, u8, u8) pub fn smoothstep(edge0: f32, edge1: f32, x: f32) -> f32 pub fn draw_gradient(buffer, width, height, top_rgb, bot_rgb) pub fn apply_fog(buffer, width, height, time, density, opacity, perlin, seed, fog_rgb, anim_speed) pub fn render_scene_to_buffer(buffer, width, height, params, perlin_cache) }
+#![allow(unused)] fn main() { pub fn hex_to_rgb(hex: &str) -> (u8, u8, u8) pub fn smoothstep(edge0: f32, edge1: f32, x: f32) -> f32 pub fn draw_gradient(buffer, width, height, top_rgb, bot_rgb) pub fn render_sky_to_buffer(buffer, width, height, params) pub fn render_fog_overlay(buffer, width, height, time, density, opacity, perlin, seed, fog_rgb, anim_speed) pub fn render_fog_to_buffer(buffer, width, height, params, fog_noise_cache) pub fn render_atmosphere_to_buffer(buffer, width, height, params, fog_noise_cache) }

 Re-exports